Lukee563/Boycott-Experiment/README.md

 ## UCSC Econ165 - **Economics as an Experimental Science**

-This repository includes the analysis of the Consumer Boycott Game developed by **Vivian J. Zheng**.
+This repository includes the analysis of the Consumer Boycott Game.
 The Consumer Boycott Game concept originated from Luke Catalano, Sadhika Agrawal and Derek Zhao in conjunction with Professor Kristian Lopez Vargas @ University of California, Santa Cruz.